-A practical leadership program where you implement your idea to improve your community
+A practical leadership program where you implement your idea to improve your community.
+Working with ANU Below Zero in 2022.

 The course is by application.
 Undergraduate and postgraduate students who are in, or intend to take up in the future, leadership positions in ANU student organisations such as ANUSA, PARSA, Residents Committees, and student clubs and societies are strongly encouraged to apply.
 Applications that address a key strategic area in I.D.E.A (Inclusion, Diversity, Equity, Accessibility) will be prioritised in the application process.

-L&I will be divided into three key activities, and culminate in a project showcase:
+L&I will be divided into two key activities, and culminate in a project showcase:

-- a 6-week Seminar series, where different models of values-based leadership will be presented, discussed and explored with experts across ANU (to be held via Zoom in 2021)
+- a 6-week Workshop/Seminar series (before mid-semester break), where different models of values-based leadership will be explored, discussed and presented with peer and expert input across ANU

-- a 12-week Leadership project, where students will design and implement an individual or collaborative initiative on campus or in the community
+- a 6-week Collaborative Leadership project (after mid-semester break), where students will consider, plan and design a collaborative (either within the course, or collaboratively outside of the class) initiative on campus or in the community

 We define leadership very broadly to include a wide range of different ways of energising, enabling, influencing and motivating people to pursue collective goals.
 On this broad definition, leadership can be exercised with or without formal leadership roles, in one-to-one interactions, in small groups & teams, and (in terms of organisational structures) upwards, downwards, and through covert and overt actions.

-Students may devise their own project, or adopt an idea from within their community or interest area.
-The key criterion for selecting a project is that it provides an opportunity to “lead through influence” to motivate action towards a positive change or development at the ANU, within a particular area of the university (e.g. a course, Residential Hall, Academic College, club or society), across the University, or within the Canberra community.
+The key criterion for selecting a project is that it provides an opportunity to “lead through influence” to motivate action towards a positive change or development at the ANU, within a particular area of the university (i.e. a course, Residential Hall, Academic College, club or society), across the University, or within the Canberra community.

-Though you may need to do some background research to get a better understanding of a need or issue, the primary goal of the project needs to on implementing a positive change within the ANU or the Canberra community.
+Though you may need to do some background research to get a better understanding of a need or issue, the primary goal of the project should be to use this course as a means to set up the conditions to ensure that you can realise positive change within the ANU or the Canberra community into the future.
 The project should be one in which you play a leadership role and can motivate others to help bring about this change.

 Students who successfully complete the deliverables will receive a final grade of “Course Requirements Satisfied” and will be presented with a certificate of completion.